habibsql/TheDesignPatterns/README.md

-# ThePattern
+# The Design Pattern
-Demonastrate various design patterns
+Demonastrate design patterns that can be use in real life application/api development
-1. Stratigy
+1. Strategy
 2. Facade
 3. Factory
 4. Singleton